• 4,000 firms

 What’s a good customer effort score?

-On the 1–7 CES 2.0 scale, most benchmarks put a healthy score at 5.5 or above, with anything under 5 flagging systemic friction.
-Qualtrics and Zendesk both publish sector benchmarks.
-SaaS and fintech tend to score higher than telco and utilities.
+On the 1–7 CES 2.0 scale, most benchmarks put a healthy score at 5.5 or above, and anything under 5 flags systemic friction.
+SaaS and fintech firms typically score higher than telco and utilities.

 Is CES better than NPS?

 Neither wins in isolation.
 CES is the sharper predictor of churn after a service event, while NPS captures brand-wide advocacy over time.
-Most mature CX teams run both, plus CSAT, and triangulate.
+Most mature CX teams run both, add CSAT, and triangulate.

 When should you send a CES survey?

-Fire it right after the touchpoint you want to measure — ticket close, chat end, order delivery, onboarding complete.
-Waiting more than 24 hours drops response rates sharply and pollutes the memory of the specific interaction.
+Fire it right after the touchpoint you want to measure: ticket close, chat end, order delivery or onboarding completion.
+Waiting more than 24 hours drops response rates sharply and blurs memory of the interaction.

 Can outsourcing partners be measured on CES?

 Yes, and increasingly they are.
-Contact-centre BPOs in the Philippines and India often sign CES targets into their service level agreements, tying agent bonuses to score bands.
+Contact-centre BPOs in the Philippines and India often write CES targets into their service level agreements, tying agent bonuses to score bands.

 What’s the difference between CES 1.0 and CES 2.0?